Drusus Caesar: Downfall

 The very next year saw a direct attack on Agrippina and Nero: Tiberius sent a letter to the Senate in which he accused Agrippina and Nero of misconduct, but was unable to convict them of any attempt at rebellion; the attitude of the former and the sexual activity of the latter were the primary accusations against them.
 Agrippina was popular with the people, as was the family of Germanicus, and the people surrounded the senate-house carrying likenesses of the two in protest of the letter.
 The Senate refused to come to a resolution on the matter until it received plain direction from the emperor to do so.
 Tiberius found it necessary to repeat his charges, and when he did, the Senate no longer delayed; and the fate of Agrippina and Nero was sealed.
-Nero was declared an enemy of the state, removed to the island of Pontia, and was killed or encouraged to kill himself in 31.
+Nero was declared an enemy of the state, removed to the island of Ponza, and was killed or encouraged to kill himself in 31.

-After his wife Amelia betrayed him for Sejanus, Drusus was dismissed by Tiberius.
+After his wife Aemilia betrayed him for Sejanus, Drusus was dismissed by Tiberius.
 It wasn't long before he was accused by Cassius Severus of plotting against Tiberius.
 He was imprisoned and confined to a dungeon on the Palatine in 30.
 He starved to death in prison in 33 after having been reduced to chewing the stuffing of his bed.